mckinsey/vizro/vizro-core/docs/pages/user-guides/parameters.md

 This guide shows you how to add parameters to your dashboard.
 One main way to interact with the charts/components on your page is by changing the parameters of the underlying function that creates the chart/component.

 The [`Page`][vizro.models.Page] model accepts the `controls` argument, where you can enter a [`Parameter`][vizro.models.Parameter] model.
-If e.g. the charting function has a `title` argument, you could configure a parameter that allows the user to select the chart title via e.g. a dropdown.
+For example, if the charting function has a `title` argument, you could configure a parameter that enables the user to select the chart title with a dropdown.

 ## Basic parameters